-Increase your protein consumption.
+Increase your protein consumption

 You know that your body receives energy from food but did you know that your body also uses energy to digest?
-The process of digestion itself is actually a metabolism boosting action….your body must burn calories to ingest calories (whoa!).
+The process of digestion itself is actually a metabolism-boosting action.
+Your body must burn calories to ingest calories (whoa!)
 This is called the Thermic Effect of Food (TEF).

-Drink plenty of green tea and cold water.
+Drink plenty of green tea

 Interestingly, green tea actually converts some of the fat stores in your body to free fatty acids which can cause up to a 17% increase in fat burning.
-Yas hunny!

-Standing keeps all parts of your body (vascular, cardiac, gastrointestinal system to name a few) working just a little bit harder which overall boosts your metabolism.
+If your boss hasn’t gotten behind the standing desk option at work (or a standing desk converter) it might be a good time to send them a little research and ask for one!
+When you stand, you burn anywhere from 100 to 200 calories an hour.
+Why? standing keeps all parts of your body (vascular, cardiac, and gastrointestinal system to name a few) working just a little bit harder—which boosts your metabolism overall.
 It’s a super easy fix.
 Don’t have a spendy boss who’s willing to buy in?
-No worries – there are super affordable standing desk options (I have one and love it!) available online, like this.
+No worries, there are super affordable standing desk options (I have one and love it!) available online, like this.

 Get Intense & Get Lifting

-Self care in the form of SLEEP!
+Self-care in the form of SLEEP!